 - Health status and history, details of treatment and prognosis, medical reports (further details are provided below specifically with regard to the processing we may undertake in relation to this type of information).

-- Any pre-existing mortgage, finance or insurance products and the terms and conditions relating to these.
+- Any pre-existing mortgage, finance, investment or insurance products and the terms and conditions relating to these.

 The basis upon which we will deal with your Personal Data